MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/integrating-game-servers-with-gsdk.md

 ## Logging with the GSDK

-When your game server ends, the PlayFab VM agent will zip any log files and make them available to you via the [GetMultiplayerServerLogs](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.getmultiplayerserverlogs) API.
+When your game server ends, the PlayFab VM agent will zip any log files, and make them available to you via the [GetMultiplayerServerLogs](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.getmultiplayerserverlogs) API.

 There are two ways to add log files from your game:

-1. Use the GSDK's Log method, it will add your own log lines to the GSDK log file.
+1. Use the **GSDK's Log** method - It will add your own log lines to the GSDK log file.
 2. Write your own log file in the appropriate log directory that the PlayFab VM agent will zip up and upload.

 ### C++